 There are many different types of TVs, from CRT TVs to LCDs to plasma screens, and the causes of color problems are numerous and diverse.
 In general, muddy, oversaturated, or strange shades of color result from a simple misuse of the TV’s built-in color settings.

 Other serious color problems can be caused by screen damage or defects in internal components.
+If your TV looks like the image below, fixing it might not be worth it.
+You’re probably better off getting a new TV.

 Caution: Be very careful around electrical elements, you could get seriously injured or die.
 Do not attempt to fix an electrical issue without a professional around and appropriate safety gear.